colorful line illustration of young people holding phones

 • 41 percent of Gen Zers say gated content makes them feel rewarded

-• Another 41 percent feel special
+• 41 percent say they feel special

 • 54 percent feel excited